Q&A/Interviews

 What do you do with your spare time?

 What spare time?
-Once you’re a writer, there truly is no such thing as ‘spare’ time in your life…ever!
+Once you’re a writer, there truly is no such thing as ‘spare’ time in your life… ever!
 That’s because you can always fill any time with writing.
 Most of us all have time that we choose to do what we like with.
 I mostly choose to write, but I wish there was enough time available for many other things.
-I love to read.
-I’ve always tried to read at least an hour a day since I was a child.
-I don’t always manage it now, but I try.
+I love to read and have always tried to read at least an hour a day since I was a child.
+Thought not always able to manage it now, I still try.

-I like art but mostly as a hobby.
+I like art, but mostly as a hobby.
 If I can find some spare time for that, it relaxes the mind.
 Many artists refer to drawing as a meditative state, and I can understand why.
-You can be so absorbed in what you do that you forget the rest of the world and its troubles and truly relax for a short time.
+When you become so absorbed in what you do, you forget the rest of the world and its troubles, you can truly relax for a short time.
 Writing does that for me to a certain extent, but I find the mind is still active when writing in a way it isn’t when drawing or painting.
 I’m not saying it’s the same for everyone, but that’s how it is for me.
 Alas, I’m seriously out of drawing practice owing to ‘not enough’ time.
 I used to do some cross-stitch, but it’s taking longer to complete a project because other things draw my attention.
 Good for long trips, though.
 When the dog was alive, taking her for walks took up a great deal of time, although I wouldn’t change that for the world.
 I like holidays — who doesn’t — but I enjoy exploring whether it’s in my country or abroad.
-I seldom just sit on a beach unless it’s reading a book.
+I seldom sit on a beach unless it’s reading a book.

 Does someone else take care of your website?

 No. Somehow, I’ve managed by trial, error, and necessity, although a friend helped set up the basic files for me, so don’t ask me how to do it.
-I’ve recently (2015) split my site up into ‘sites’.
+In 2015 I split my site up into separate linked ‘sites’.
 It’s a marketing suggestion for multi-genre writers to make their work more accessible, more easily found by readers so they can find the genre that most interests them readily.
-Here’s hoping it works and makes the upkeep easier in time.
+All the main info is here but it’s made the upkeep of separate portfolios easier.

 What influenced the design?